cardano-foundation/CIPs/CIP-0106/README.md

 * NotFound - The transaction with the given id was not found.
 * NotReady - The transaction with the given id is not ready yet.

-## Motivation: why is this CIP necessary?
-In order to facilitate future dApp development, we will need a way for dApps to communicate with multisig wallets.
-Given the unique complexities of native script based addresses, special provisions need to be made to make the connector compatible with them.

-Specifically, apps building transactions need to be able to get the following information from the wallet:

-- Script descriptor
-- Script Requirements list
-- Collateral donator (since native script based addresses cannot provide collateral for transactions)

-Additionally, apps need to be able to submit a transaction to the wallet for signing in an asynchronous manner, as gathering of signatures can take a long time and each wallet provider will have its own way of handling this process.

-Finally, the signTx() and signData() endpoints will have to be disabled when using this extension since they are not compatible with native script based addresses.

-### Rationale for the required data
-- Script descriptor: Any transaction consuming a UTxO from a native script based address must attach the corresponding script.
-- Script Requirements list:
-	-- dApps need to know the number of signers to calculate the fees correctly.
-	-- Including the correct "required signers" brings UX improvements.
-	-- dApps need to know if the script has any before-after requirements to set the correct validBefore and TTL values.
-- Collateral donator Native script based addresses cannot provide collateral for Plutus transactions.

 ### Additional API Endpoints

 #### api.getCollateralAddress(): Promise\<Address>